-NYU RETAINS TOP TWENTY RANKING NYU CEDA Debate ended the COVID-shortened 2020 season ranked 15th in the nation by the NDT and 13th in the nation by the Cross Examination Debate Association (CEDA).
-This marks the 14th straight year that NYU has finished in the top 20 nationally in the CEDA and National Debate Tournament sweepstakes.
+NYU RETAINS TOP TWENTY RANKING NYU CEDA Debate ended last season ranked 10th in the nation by the Cross Examination Debate Association (CEDA).
+This marks the 14th straight year that NYU has finished in the top 20 nationally in the CEDA/NDT sweepstakes.

 Follow us on Facebook and Twitter.

 APPEARANCE REQUESTS For interviews, political debate commentary or sponsorships, please contact Will Baker or email firstname.lastname@example.org.

-NYU places education as the cornerstone of its debate program.
-NYU's CEDA debate program holds the record for the most National Debate Scholars, the award that recognizes debate acumen and academic success.
+Education is the cornerstone of NYU CEDA's debate program.
+NYU's holds the record for the most National Debate Scholars, the award that recognizes debate acumen and academic success.
 The squad has won more NDS awards than Harvard, Columbia, Cornell, and Dartmouth combined.
-As a team, NYU represents a cross-section of majors and diverse interests where we never place performance above the true mission of a university which is academic achievement.
+As a team, NYU represents a cross-section of majors and diverse interests.
+We never place performance above the true mission of a university which is academic achievement.

 New York City features excellent graduate schools at NYU, Columbia, Fordham and the New School, great job opportunities in investment banking, international relations, technology, academia, and law and one of the most powerful centers for nonprofit activism in all fields from civil rights to historical landmark preservation.
 The result is that talented, former debaters flock to NYC to pursue careers, education and their dreams and sometimes miss debate.
 NYU is the BEST volunteer coaching gig in the country.
 The NYU team was founded with the support of dedicated volunteer coaches and it has remained a staple of the program for the past two decades.